WhatsApp

 Capital Reduction: An Essential Guide for Companies in Hong Kong

-Both private companies limited by shares (LTD) and public limited companies (PLC) follow the procedures outlined in this ordinance.
+Both private companies limited by shares (LTD) and public limited companies (PLC) can use the provisions under this Ordinance to carry out capital reduction.

 Typically, the procedures involve obtaining board approval, holding a shareholder general meeting, filing relevant documentation with the Registrar of Companies, and ensuring solvency compliance.

-Introduced in 2014, the company-led court-free process simplifies capital reduction by removing the requirement for an authorised capital, aligning Hong Kong with global trends seen in jurisdictions like the UK and Australia.
+In 2014 the company-led court-free process was introduced, which simplifies capital reduction by removing the requirement for an authorised capital.
+It aligns Hong Kong with global trends seen in jurisdictions like the UK and Australia.

 Types of Capital Reduction in Hong Kong